So far we have established your reason WHY and that some advice can be hurtful from someone with good intentions but doesn’t know how it really feels.

 I don’t have any PhD, I’m not a therapist or even went to school to study psychology.
 Also, I’m not suffering from depression which could make you think that I’m just making nonsense and don’t know what I’m talking about.

-What I do have is a real interest in helping people like you to get out of depression by letting you know that you are not lost.
-(Hint: Look out my blog, read some of my posts and judge me later 🙂 ).
+All of this because I have a genuine interest in helping people like you to get out of depression by letting them know they are not lost.

 You don’t need a magic pill (or a pill cocktail), a quick fix, a secret exercise or yoga posture and definitely don’t need to transcend to “enlightenment” to be happy and live a normal life without depression (that’s what we all want).